Canon and Apocrypha

 (greek κανών — lit. the straight pole is any measure that determines the direct direction: spirit level, ruler, square)

-A set of requirements for books to be included in the Bible.
+A set of requirements for books to be included in Bible.
 The books themselves are called canonical.
-To date, the Bible is completed, the canon is finally adopted, books can not be added.
+To date, Bible is completed, the canon is finally adopted, books can not be added.

 (greek κανών — lit. the straight pole is any measure that determines the direct direction: spirit level, ruler, square)

-A set of requirements for books to be included in the Bible.
+A set of requirements for books to be included in Bible.
 The books themselves are called canonical.
-To date, the Bible is completed, the canon is finally adopted, books can not be added.
+To date, Bible is completed, the canon is finally adopted, books can not be added.

 There are many translations, some of them are accepted by the church, unsuccessful translations are not accepted by the church.
 There are translations that are accepted by one denomination and rejected by another.
 Today in Russia is the generally accepted confession - synodal translation.
 Apocrypha is included in some Bibles, for example, in the Russian Orthodox Bible.
 But they are included, as apocrypha, as additional literature.